Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 #### Time & Space Complexity

-- The above algorithm’s time complexity is exponential `O(2ⁿ)`, where `n` represents the total number of items.
+- The above algorithm’s <b>time complexity</b>  is exponential `O(2ⁿ)`, where `n` represents the total number of items.
 This can also be confirmed from the above recursion tree.
 As we can see, we will have a total of `31` 😲 recursive calls – calculated through `(2ⁿ) + (2ⁿ) - 1`, which is asymptotically equivalent to `O(2ⁿ)`.
-- The space complexity is `O(n)`.
+- The <b>space complexity</b>  is `O(n)`.
 This space will be used to store the recursion stack.
 Since the recursive algorithm works in a depth-first fashion, which means that we can’t have more than `n` recursive calls on the call stack at any time.

 ### Overlapping Sub-problems